-If you did some physics at school you might recall the electric and magnetic fields that result when current flows through wires and this is the basis for electric motors, loudspeakers, cartridges, and electromagnetic induction in range hobs or contact-less toothbrush and cellphone chargers.
+Electric and magnetic fields result when current flows through wires and this is the basis for electric motors, loudspeakers, cartridges, and electromagnetic induction in range hobs or contact-less toothbrush and cellphone chargers.

-We can actually measure these companion fields.
-The concept of Poynting vectors offers an explanation of why power is delivered in one direction from source/generator to load even in alternating circuits.
+Power is delivered in one direction from source/generator to load even in alternating circuits Poynting vectors.
 Energy - the capacity to get work done - actually does 'get out' of your wall outlet (rather than going back and forth with the alternating current flow) to 'power' your appliances and Hi-Fi system.

 Do we really know how electricity flows in wires?